theappendix/theappendix-jekyll-source/_posts/blog/2013/2013-05-08-breen-magic-rocket-science.markdown

 <hr class="special" />

-Parsons' life ended in tragedy: in 1951, he accidentally killed himself during one his chemical experiments by dropping a highly explosive substance called fulminate of mercury.
+Parsons’ life ended in tragedy: in 1951, he accidentally killed himself during one his chemical experiments by dropping a highly explosive substance called fulminate of mercury.
 By the time of his death, the world of high technology had already passed him by.
 While his peers at Caltech were helping develop nuclear weapons and space flight, he had been reduced to creating special effects for Hollywood films.

-Parsons' legacy, however, is all around us.
+Parsons’ legacy, however, is all around us.
 The strange union between mysticism and technology that Parsons represented is woven into the fabric of twenty-first century life.
 In a future *Appendix* article, I intend to draw out what I mean by this.
 Although Parsons was (from my skeptical perspective) deluding himself with illusions of magical skill, he was indeed the possessor of a formidable power: technology.

 Parsons and his fellow magical acolytes believed that in the twentieth century the human race had entered a new, forward-looking era they called the age of Horus.
-“The Aeon of Horus,” Parsons wrote, “is of the nature of a child... perfectly ruthless, containing all possibilities.”
+“The Aeon of Horus,” Parsons wrote, “is of the nature of a child… perfectly ruthless, containing all possibilities.”
 But that childlike nature, he believed, “is also the nature of force—blind, terrible, unlimited force.”

 Writing, as he did in the era of the atom bomb, I can’t say he was wrong.